unc-csxl/orientation/frontend/typescript_tutorial.md

 </tr>
 </table>

+This is the same syntax that is used in Java!
 Ternary operators are *extremely useful* and are used numerous times throughout the CSXL application.
 I highly recommend checking out the codebase and searching for `?` / `:` to see more relevant examples!

 #### Generic Types